mithunbharadwajbv/kafca-producer-consumer/Benz/readme.md

     "mobile" : true
 }'

-6. repeat above 3 steps multiple times to get multiple entries in logfile will be created inside  docker coontainer
+6. repeat above 3 steps multiple times to get multiple entries in logfile will be created inside  docker coontainer and also inside consumer folder named fuellog.json

+7. view logs of producer by : docker logs -f producer in terminal 2

+8. view logs of consumer by : docker logs -f consumer in terminal 3

 # Producer Structure